Training Social Workers to Mitigate Gender-based Violence and Violence against Children Helps Survivors Regain Their Dignity

 Unfortunately, GBV/VAC cases are far too common in Tanzania and throughout the world.
 Around the time of his client’s assault, the Mkuranga District Social Welfare Section and Police Force Gender Desk reported at least 13 cases between February and June 2015 alone.

-Mr. Massa admits that he is now able to better support his community’s efforts to prevent and respond to such gross violations and abuses of children, women, and other vulnerable individuals thanks to training he received in March 2015 through a social welfare workforce strengthening initiative of the American International Health Alliance (AIHA).
+Mr. Massa admits that he is now able to better support his community’s efforts to prevent and respond to such gross violations and abuses of children, women, and other vulnerable individuals thanks to training he received in March 2015 through a social welfare workforce strengthening initiative of the American International Health Alliance (AIHA) through its HIV/AIDS Twinning Center Program, which is funded through a cooperative agreement with the US Department of Health and Human Services, Health Resources and Services Administration (HRSA).
 Experts from the Tanzania Association of Social Workers conducted the GBV/VAC training with support from the US President’s Emergency Plan for AIDS Relief (PEPFAR) and the US Centers for Disease Control and Prevention (CDC) in Tanzania.

 “The skills I gained enabled me to better assist ward-level social welfare officers and Most Vulnerable Children Committees (MVCC) within the district to systemically address GBV and VAC issues, including how to deal with disruptive cultural norms that have perpetuated such practices,” Mr. Massa reports.